 Cardinal Adam Sapieha of Poland is one of them.

-The one page document was signed by the archbishop (and future cardinal) of Krakow in 1921.
+The one page document was signed by the archbishop (and future cardinal) of Krakow on January 19, 1921.

 Father Kunst is very happy to have this document added to the Collection given the significance of Cardinal Sapieha.
-He has never seen material of his offerred.
+He has never seen material of his offered.

 A hero of Poland, known as “The Unbroken Prince,” he was also one of the most significant mentors in the life of the future Pope St. John Paul II, even ordaining Karol Wojtyla in 1946.

-Although he is noted for his contributions to the life of the future pope, Adam Sapieha’s importance and heroism in his church and country can never be overemphasised.
+Although he is noted for his contributions to the life of the future pope, Adam Sapieha’s importance and heroism in his church and country can never be overemphasized.

 Adam Stefan Cardinal Sapieha